apache/nifi-minifi-cpp/CONFIGURE.md

     logger.org::apache::nifi::minifi::core::logging::LoggerConfiguration=WARN

 ### Log pattern
 The log pattern can be changed if needed using the `spdlog.pattern` property.
+The documentation of the pattern flags can be found on the [spdlog's custom formatting wiki page](https://github.com/gabime/spdlog/wiki/3.-Custom-formatting#customizing-format-using-set_pattern).
 The default log pattern is the following, but there are additional examples in the default minifi-log.properties file:

     # in minifi-log.properties
     spdlog.pattern=[%Y-%m-%d %H:%M:%S.%e] [%n] [%l] %v